jessesquires/talks/2016/09-23 140 Proposals in 30 minutes/140_proposals_in_30_minutes.md

 ```

 ^complete rewrite
-^index traversal moved from index to collection
+index traversal moved from index to collection
-^huge perf benefits (index doesn't have to know about collection)
+perf benefits (index doesn't have to know about collection)
-^big impact if you have custom collections
+big impact if you have custom collections

----

-# TODO:

-select a couple more proposals to discuss?

-- SE-0072, Fully eliminate implicit bridging conversions from Swift

-- SE-0062, Referencing Objective-C key-paths
-- SE-0064, Referencing the Objective-C selector of property getters and setters

 ---